 It’s important to note that a short sale can help you, your spouse and your lender avoid the lengthy headache of a foreclosure, but it can still be detrimental to your finances in several ways.

-Finally, a short sale may result in unexpected — and potentially significant — tax consequences.
+Finally, a short sale might result in unexpected — and potentially significant — tax consequences.